Keith Scott shooting: What we know a week later

 Police and Scott's family agree on at least one thing: More information needs to come out about what happened that day -- and why.

-Last week's release of a cell phone video that Scott's wife recorded during the shooting gave the public its first view of the shooting scene and its aftermath.

-Since then, new details have been emerging.
-Here are some significant pieces of the story we've learned about in the last few days:
+Here are some significant pieces of the story we've learned about in the past few days:

 In fall 2015, Rakeyia Scott asked a court in Gaston County, not far from Charlotte, for a domestic violence protective order against her husband, saying he had a gun and threatened to kill her with it.
 Keith Scott also had hit her and a child, she said.